- Steans Center

 How well does the mobile platform engage students in the learning process?
 Given as a presentation for the EDUCAUSE Midwest Regional Conference 2012, this overview identifies means to assess the leveraging of mobile technology within various learning environments.
 Assessment regarding the utilization and implementation of mobile technology resources can play a key factor in the design, execution and offering of an online or hybrid course.

-Both mobile hardware devices, as well as the software applications running on said hardware, are evolving at an exponential pace.
+Both mobile hardware devices, as well as the software applications running on said hardware, are continually evolving.
 Consumer electronics offer a myriad of conveniences for individuals seeking out such mobile utilities.
 That being said, much of the technology comprising mobile platforms has yet to meet the needs for educational institutions.
 Why?
 Mr. Joppie explores several key technologies found within a multitude of mobile platforms and elucidates why consumer expectations differ from education necessities.